pajaz/DataSecurityCourse2022/Homework/Lesson1.md

 Back to Virtualbox and the setup was easypeasy.
 64 bit Debian 11.
 <img src="Pictures/debian11Login.png" alt="Debian 11 Login Screen" width="50%" length="50%">

 Ended up also installing the VirtualBox Guest additions to have more control.
-Mainly to control the screen size.
+Mainly to control the VM resolution from the menus.

 <h2>C) WebGoat.
 Install WebGoat practice target.</h2>